 In This Article

 Ever since COVID-19 entered the United States like an off-rails runaway train, protective gear—namely hand sanitizer—has essentially become an extra appendage for many Americans.
-It's such a hot ticket item, in fact, as of late March 2020 drug stores are placing limits on the amount of bottles you can purchase at once.
-And because supplies are sparing, the FDA is encouraging pharmacists and physicians to make batches to keep up with demand.
-Photos of empty shelves once stocked with bottles of sanitizer are likely driving consumers to panic-buy, even causing them to turn to sites like eBay for price-gouged bottles upwards of $100 (eBay has since banned the selling of hand sanitizer and face masks).
+It's such a hot ticket item, in fact, as of late March 2020 drug stores were placing limits on the amount of bottles you can purchase at once.
+And because supplies are sparing, the FDA encouraged pharmacists and physicians to make batches to keep up with demand.
+Photos of empty shelves once stocked with bottles of sanitizer were likely driving consumers to panic-buy, even causing them to turn to sites like eBay for price-gouged bottles upwards of $100 (eBay has since banned the selling of hand sanitizer and face masks).
 An item we once thoughtlessly tossed into our bags or our work desks is now a limited, precious good.
 But is the sanitizer craze actually worth worrying about or investing in, and if so, are consumers being smart about how they use it?
 We spoke with several physicians for their thoughts, and their insights might surprise you.

 First things first, is hand sanitizer better than washing with soap and water?

 If there's one thing you take away from this article, let it be that hand-washing is in fact more effective at removing germs and grime than hand sanitizer.
 "Hand sanitizer kills the germs but does not remove them from your hands," says dermatopathologist Gretchen Frieling, MD.
 "The action of physically washing your hands properly is what removes the germs physically and down the drain."
 Frieling notes that in instances where you don't have access to water and soap, sanitizer serves as a good alternative, but it won't beat an old fashioned hand-wash.